manujagr/ReadMe/README_SAT.md

 	conda install python=3.6.8

 ## Installing packages:
 We have used the following Python libraries in the course.
 Kindly ensure you have these libraries installed with the same versions as mentioned below.
-To install the same version on your local system.
-Type this command on IPython notebook.
+To install the same version on your local system, type these commands on IPython notebook.

 	!pip install numpy==1.16.4
 	!pip install pandas==0.23.4